Proper timing and weather conditions play a big role when growing eggplant.

 Eggplant is susceptible to flower drop and misshapen fruit due to extreme temperatures.
 Common pests to watch for include flea beetles, potato beetles, aphids and hornworms.
 They are also prone to plant diseases such as Verticillium and Fusarium wilts.

-Tip: Grow eggplant in containers with organic potting soil to eliminate many soil-borne plant diseases.
+Tip: Plant in containers with organic potting soil to eliminate many soil-borne plant diseases.

 Seed Saving Instructions: